CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/4.GCP/cli/README.md

-You are now logged in as [300098957@collegeboreal.ca].
+You are now logged in as [mon-courriel@collegeboreal.ca].
 Your current project is [None].
 You can change this setting by running:
   $ gcloud config set project PROJECT_ID
 ```